 - Detachable magazine

-Consider that the Columbine High School shooting was executed during this 10 year ban and the perpetrators used rifles that met the legal standard within the law.
-Despite being limited to 10 round magazines and certain makes of rifles being illegal; these students were able to bring a great amount of death and suffering to the school.
+Consider that the Columbine High School shooting happened during the 10 year assault weapons ban.
+The perpetrators used rifles that met the legal standard within the law.
+Despite being limited to 10 round magazines and certain makes of rifles being illegal; these students carried out their evil plot.

 So What Are We To Do?